 ETC is continuously monitoring developments related to the COVID-19 pandemic and its impact on the tourism industry.
-We are working closely with the European Commission, and other stakeholders in the sector to mitigate the immediate effects of the virus and pave the way towards a swift recovery.
+We are working closely with the European Commission, and other stakeholders in the sector to mitigate the effects of the crisis and pave the way towards a swift recovery.
 Additionally, we have joined forces with our associate members and partners to provide useful webinars and data to help NTOs and DMOs navigate challenges now and in post-crisis times.
 Please see below ETC’s response to the crisis, as well as further information from our members, the EU and other trusted resources.

 As businesses and communities rebuild following the COVID-19 pandemic, it will be vital to ensure that this recovery takes place in a way that reduces the negative impacts of tourism…Read more

 COVID-19 HAS WREAKED HAVOC ON EUROPEAN TRAVEL DEMAND The impact of the global health crisis is becoming clear with European tourism growth expected to remain below 2019 levels until 2023….Read more

 Results of the latest Long-Haul Travel Barometer (LHTB) indicate that confidence for travel to Europe in summer 2020 is weak across all six markets monitored.
 What is significant, however, is…Read more

 EUROPEAN TOURISM AMIDST AN UNPRECEDENTED CRISIS Containment efforts across Europe due to the Coronavirus outbreak have left countries struggling to support their economies and have taken a severe toll on…Read more

 Please see below general information, health and travel guidelines related to the COVID-19 pandemic from ETC member organisations and their respective national governments.